17 Top-Rated Attractions & Things to Do in Long Beach, CA

 We may earn a commission from affiliate links ()

-Less than 30 miles from Los Angeles, Long Beach is an oceanfront metropolis filled with fun things to do.
-The Downtown Waterfront district is where tourists and locals gather for good times and great attractions like the Aquarium of the Pacific and Rainbow Harbor.
-Nearby, The Queen Mary ocean liner enjoys her retirement in Queensway Bay, where those looking for something unique to do can hop aboard and enjoy the history.
+The ocean experience in Long Beach culminates in the Downtown Waterfront District.
+Here, places like the Aquarium of the Pacific and Rainbow Harbor offer authentic Southern California travel experiences.
+And nearby, The Queen Mary ocean liner enjoys her retirement in Queensway Bay, where those looking for something unique to do can hop aboard and enjoy the history.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.